 Small incisions are made just inside the hairline, along the contour in front of the ear, and extending under the earlobe to the backside of the ear and lower scalp.
 The skin is then stretched and tightened, and any excess is removed.
 If additional attention is required for the neck line, an incision is made under the chin.
 Tiny stitches are used to close the incisions and to reduce any chance of scarring.
 Metal clips or staples may also be utilized at the hairline.
 This procedure may take several hours.
 Various techniques can be employed which can be discussed during your initial consultation.

 What Is The Recovery From Facelift Surgery Like?

 Immediately following your facelift surgery from Dr. Lin in Boston, MA, bandages are applied to the face to reduce the recovery time and minimize swelling.
 Rest and limited mobility are recommended to accelerate the healing process and reduce recovery time.
 Patients may report pain following surgery which can be treated with oral medication.
 Although the occurrence of complications is rare, patients can reduce the risk of developing potential problems by carefully following the post-operative instructions.

 See What Our Patients Are Saying:

-“Based upon my own experience, Dr. Lin is a very talented and skilled surgeon.
+"Based upon my own experience, Dr. Lin is a very talented and skilled surgeon.
 He was also very easy and pleasant to work with.
 He has a calm and reassuring manner about him and encouraged input from me which I appreciated.
-I would have no hesitation to return to Dr. Lin for future procedures” -Tracey J.
+I would have no hesitation to return to Dr. Lin for future procedures and can highly recommend him!"

 It’s interesting how many patients focus so much of their attention on the signs of aging they are seeing in their faces.
 While the sunken cheeks, smile and laugh lines, and other signs of aging on the face are prevalent, they don’t exist in isolation.